philhofer/rkive/README.md

 ```

+For more worked examples, check out the `/_examples` folder.

 If you want to run Riak with `allow_mult=true` (which you should *strongly* consider), take a look
 at the `ObjectM` interface, which allows you to specify a `Merge()` operation to be used for
 your object when multiple values are encountered on a read or write operation.
 If you have `allow_mult=true`